smartdevicelink/sdl_evolution/proposals/0315-Add-RPC-Conflict-Management.md

 RPC priority table and `App Priority` table are specified in `InterruptManagerConfig`.
 RPC priority table and `App Priority` table are tables that each set the priority of RPC and app.
 By modifying `InterruptManagerConfig`, an OEM can receive the expected request from SDL Core during RPC conflict.
 On the other hand, `InterruptManager` reads `InterruptManagerConfig` in policy table during the SDL Core startup and builds the two tables mentioned above based on their settings.
 When an RPC conflict occurs, the `InterruptManager` first determines the RPC with a high priority according to the RPC priority table.
 However, if two competing RPCs have the same priority, then the RPC with the higher priority is determined according to the `App Priority` priority table.
 Therefore, only one modal RPC to be displayed at a time.

 #### RPC Conflict Management Configuration Table
-The following tables of explain the `InterruptManagerConfig` in policy table.
+The following tables described in InterruptManagerConfig in the Policy table are explained below.

 - RPC priority table
-- `AppPriority` priority table
+- `AppPriority` table
 - HMI status table

-The RPC priority is overrided as the order below.
+The RPC priority is overridden as the order below.
 Priority order will shift from 1 to 2, from 2 to 3 and from 3 to 4, if the RPCs are same priority.

 1. Apps with app priority EMERGENCY.
 2. RPC Priority